ai4ph-hrtp/foundations_ai_ml_course/Assignments/Assignment_1.md

 Your comments here
 ```

 8. Conduct the same analysis as question 4 using the Random Forest method.
+There is an example implementation in the [Data Analysis](https://github.com/ai4ph-hrtp/foundations_ai_ml_course/blob/main/Data%20Analysis/random_forest.md) section on Github.
 For an extra challenge include cross-validation and hyperparameter tuning in your analysis.

 ``` r